A physical model for efficient ranking in networks: Bayesian SpringRank

 \section{Bayesian SpringRank}

-Adopting a Bayesian approach with a factorized Gaussian prior for the scores, we obtain that the $ s$ that maximizes the posterior distribution is the one that minimizes the full SpringRank Hamiltonian~\eqref{eq:fullH}, i.e. the $s$ that solves the linear system~\eqref{eq:FullLinearSystem}.
+Adopting a Bayesian approach with a factorized Gaussian prior for the ranks, we obtain that the $s$ that maximizes the posterior distribution is the one that minimizes the regularized SpringRank Hamiltonian Eq.~\eqref{eq:fullH}, i.e. the $s$ that solves the linear system Eq.~\eqref{eq:FullLinearSystem}.
 In fact, defining: